a1k12/moleculetda/README.md

 The resulting 1d and 2d image representations can be used for other tasks.

-## Coming soon

-Examples of using image representations in downstream tasks, and going from persistence diagrams directly to machine learning algorithms (without images).

 ## Citing

 [Aditi S. Krishnapriyan, Maciej Haranczyk, Dmitriy Morozov.
 Topological Descriptors